cncf/wg-serverless/workflow/spec/spec.md

         },
         "timeout": {
             "type": "string",
-            "description": "Specifies the time period waiting for the events in the eventExpression (ISO 8601 format)" },
+            "description": "Specifies the time period waiting for the events in the condition (ISO 8601 format)" },
         "actionMode": {
             "type" : "string",
             "enum": ["SEQUENTIAL", "PARALLEL"],